 To investigate how NMN suppressed liver fibrosis at the level of cells, the team analyzed protein changes that happen with NMN administration.
 They found NMN increased the amount of a protein called 15-PGDH with or without inducing liver fibrosis.
 Previous research had shown that 15-PGDH degrades with high cellular levels of harmful molecules called reactive oxygen species, so they proposed that NMN reduced the presence of these reactive molecules in cells.
 They also showed that increased levels of 15-PGDH inhibited hepatic stellate cell activation.
 Higher 15-PGDH levels led to reduced levels of PGE2, a lipid that promotes liver fibrosis, providing evidence for how NMN prevents liver fibrosis.

-“Using mouse models for liver fibrosis, we demonstrated that NMN effectively reduced the production of extracellular matrix (ECM) and prevented liver fibrosis,” stated Deng and colleagues in their publication regarding the problematic extracellular protein conglomerations that build up in liver fibrosis.
+“Using mouse models for liver fibrosis, we demonstrated that NMN effectively reduced the production of extracellular matrix (ECM) and prevented liver fibrosis,” stated Deng and colleagues.

 The study’s results indicate that increasing NAD+ levels with NMN can prevent liver fibrosis.
 This means that NMN may prevent liver fibrosis stemming from different forms of liver injury that result from the buildup of damaging reactive oxygen species.
 The team went on to show that NMN increases 15-PGDH levels by protecting it from being degraded by reactive oxygen species.
 Increased levels of 15-PGDH then break down the lipid called PGE2 that activate hepatic stellate cells, preventing liver fibrosis.